gliff-ai/support/README.md

 As a standard, all code contributions should be linted with [ESLint](https://eslint.org/) using `.eslintrc.js` and formatted with [Prettier](https://prettier.io/). **Note:** HTML + CSS, mark-up and mark-down code are exemptions and should be formatted using [Prettier](https://prettier.io/) but do not need to be linted.

+We recommend that you use globbing to lint all markdown files in the project.
+To do this, please replace the line "lint:md" in the package.json file with "lint:md": "npx markdownlint-cli --ignore node_modules ./*/.md".

 `npm run lint` will lint the codebase.
 `npm run format` will format the codebase.

 Our GitHub Actions will also lint any pull requests before they're merged.

+## Build Testing

+Once code alterations have been made, please ensure the validity and stability of the code.
+We recommend using [Docusaurus](https://docusaurus.io/) using command 'npm run build' or 'npm run start' for continuous visualisation.

 ## Testing